 I did go and have been going to the GCN Conference for six years now.
-(This year, the conference is in Arizona in January.)
+(Next year, the conference is in Portland in January.)
 Justin Lee is one of the most gifted, funny, humble, able, compassionate, intelligent and gracious people involved in this very difficult dialogue about gay Christians and their place in the church.

 If you are not in a place of having relationships with LGBT Christians, start with Justin’s book.
 His passion comes off every page; his heart and love for Jesus is in every chapter.

 And to my LGBT Christian friends, make time for relationship too.
 Most of us traditional Christians have little or no history with people like you.
 Help us overcome the fear we have been served up and stuck in so that we might see in you the Spirit of God.
 It will make the “gay Christian” conversation flow so much better.

 With a base of relationship, revisiting the verses in the Bible that have been used to discriminate take on new meaning.
 Those once condemning verses can now be seen with the eyes of the heart.

 We’ll get there; together, we will get there.
 It will take time and RELATIONSHIP.